christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 ---
 layout: default
 open_links_in_new_tab: true
-title: "A New Model for Ancient Civilizations: How the Crimean Dragon Kings Built the Ancient World"
+title: "The Dragon Kings of Crimea: A New Model for Ancient Civilizations"
 date: 2024-07-13
 category: books
 ---

-# A New Model for Ancient Civilizations: How the Crimean Dragon Kings Built the Ancient World
+# The Dragon Kings of Crimea: A New Model for Ancient Civilizations

 Table of Contents